-Collectively, the Vegilicious team has over 40 years of vegan-living experience, and has encountered all kinds of question about the lifestyle.
+Collectively, the ProVeg team has decades of vegan-living experience, and has encountered all kinds of question about the lifestyle.
 Here’s our list of Frequently Asked Questions!

 Frank Medrano (body builder)